alanoatwork/DashSystemSerialGSM/README.md

 # DashSystemSerialGSM
-Library for communicating with GMS modem using the Hologram Dash in passthrough mode DashSystemSerialSMS by Alan Ostroff.
+Library for communicating with GMS modem using the Hologram Dash in passthrough mode.

 Derived from SerialGSM by Meir Michanie
 Released under GPL3